Esri/arcgis-maps-sdk-java-samples/map/generate-offline-map-overrides/README.md

 ## Use case

-When taking a web map offline, you may adjust the data (such as layers or tiles) that is downloaded by using custom parameter overrides.
-This can be used to reduce the extent of the map or the download size of the offline map.
-It can also be used to highlight specific data by removing irrelevant data.
-Additionally, this workflow allows you to take features offline that don't have a geometry - for example, features whose attributes have been populated in the office, but still need a site survey for their geometry.
+When taking a web map offline, you may adjust the data (such as layers or tiles) that are downloaded by using custom parameter overrides.
+This can be used to reduce the extent of the map or the download size of the offline map, or to highlight specific data by removing irrelevant data.
+Additionally, this workflow allows you to take features offline that don't have a geometry; for example, features whose attributes have been populated in the office, but still need a site survey for their geometry.

 ## How to use the sample